-Course Structure The course is divided into three modules, each consisting of 20 cats points.
-All modules are assessed at Master's level and the course is entirely online with options available for face to face or blended learning opportunities.
+The course is divided into three modules, each consisting of 20 CATS points.
+All modules are assessed at Master's level and the course is entirely online.
 One of the modules involves 2 placement blocks, each 11 weeks (22 weeks total) and is carried out in a host school.
 Students must source and identify the placement school at the time of application.

 The programme is delivered entirely online and encompasses online teaching and learning and school experience.
 There is a clear emphasis on the acquisition of key teaching competences and students are expected to develop the competences both during their online teaching and while on school experience.
 It is a professional preparation course with two central activities:

 In addition there is a series of general lectures, designed to introduce students to a wide range of educational theory and policy matters, and a variety of online tutorials, workshops, online and school based activities to ensure they have a broad understanding of educational issues and practices.

 The professional aspects are designed to enable students to develop a variety of teaching, communication and organisational skills within a broad set of values which focus on the importance of good educational principles and practice.